Pacific Wrecks

 Postwar

-After the war, he remained in the military and joined the U.S. Air Force (USAF).
+On October 15, 1945 Holguin returned to the United States and remained in the U.S. Army Air Force (USAAF).
+On September 18, 1947 became part of the U.S. Air Force (USAF).
+During 1948 he provided Testimonial about his experience as a Prisoner Of War (POW).
 Between 1950–1952 assigned to the 93rd Bomb Wing (93rd BW) in England.
 During 1955, he and his air crew won the Strategic Air Command (SAC) "best crew" during a competition at March AFB, an achievement reported in TIME Magazine, September 1955.
 He retired with the rank of Lieutenant Colonel.
-Afterwards, he then began working as a teacher for the Los Angeles Unified School District.
-In the early 1970s he earned his master degree and had administrator positions, including assistant principal at a public school in Los Angeles.

 Click For Enlargement Click For Enlargement